lvunie/scraper_project/README.md

 ## Summary for scraper project so far(10-12)

 The purpose of this project is to scrape targrt content and store them in organized form from WPIC site.
-The targrt content incluces in two parts:
+The targrt content incluces in two different type of pages:

-1. Categroy page(Technology, Marketing, Consulting), which we define them as "page2".
+1. Service option page(Technology, Marketing, Consulting)
-2. Detail page(all subpage under the categroy page, like "chinese-brand-development"),which we define them all as "page3".
+There are three different category for service option, the target content is all detail business service in each option and each their icon.

+2. Service detail page(more specify service detail, like "chinese-brand-development", "website-design") Under each service option, there are many more specify business service for each category.
+The target content from service detail page is the text from "Overview", "Impact" section and picture from "process".
+Also each detail page have its own related link to other detail pages, we need to store those information for each service page.

+####The Scraper program detail:
-####The Scraper program consist of five main nodejs files:
+The program consists of five mian javascript files as following:

 ######1.
 URL_reader.js ---> URL_Output.json
 	"URL_reader.js" reads a given URL to find out all its subURLs, and write all subURLs to "URL_Output.json".